-Figure 3 displays results obtained by exciting the $7P{3/2}$ state from the $F_g = 3$ ground-state level and observing direct, unpolarized fluorescence to the ground state from the $7P{3/2}$ state as well as fluorescence to the ground state from the $6P{3/2}$ (D_2 line) and $6P{1/2}$ (D_1 line) states, which had been populated by cascades transitions.
+Fig. 3 displays results obtained by exciting the $7P{3/2}$ state from the $F_g = 3$ ground-state level and observing direct, unpolarized fluorescence to the ground state from the $7P{3/2}$ state as well as fluorescence to the ground state from the $6P{3/2}$ ( $D_2$ line) and $6P{1/2}$ ( $D_1$ line) states, which had been populated by cascade transitions.
 In all cases, a narrow, dark, Hanle-type resonance was observed.
-The experiment showed, and theoretical calculations confirmed, that the shape of the resonance does not depend on which fluorescence line to the ground state is observed [see Fig. 3(a)] and Fig. 3(b)].
-In fact, the three experimental curves in Fig. 3(a) are practically indistinguishable, and the same is true for the three theoretical curves in Fig. 3(b).
-Fig. 3(c) shows the unpolarized fluorescence intensity observed from the $6P{1/2}$ state populated via cascades versus magnetic field.
+The experiment showed, and theoretical calculations confirmed, that the shape of the resonance does not depend on which fluorescence line to the ground state is observed [see Fig. 3(a) and Fig. 3(b)].
+In fact, the three experimental curves in Fig. 3(a) are practically indistinguishable, and the same is true for the three theoretical curves in Fig. 3(c)

+shows the unpolarized fluorescence intensity observed from the $6P{1/2}$ state populated via cascades versus magnetic field.
 Experimental measurements and results from calculations are shown on the same plot.
 Because the calculations are extremely time-consuming, it was not possible to vary the model parameters in order to find those experimental parameters that could not be measured directly.
 Nevertheless, by making reasonable estimates of the parameter values based on the experience gained in Refs.
-[15, 16], it was possible to obtain almost perfect agreement between experiment and theory (see Sec.
-III C).
-The theoretical calculation assumed that the laser frequency was tuned to the $F_q = 3 \rightarrow F_e = 3$ transition.
+[16,17], it was possible to obtain almost perfect agreement between experiment and theory (see Section 3.3).
+The theoretical calculation assumed that the laser frequency was tuned to the $F_g = 3 \rightarrow F_e = 3$ transition.

-Figure 3(d) shows the measured resonance contrasts for each observed fluorescence line as a function of laser power density.
-Similar to the case of nonlinear magnetooptical resonances in D line excitation, the contrast increased with increasing laser power density up to some maximum and then decreased (see, for example, Fig. 8 in Ref.
-[16]).
+Fig. 3(d) shows the measured resonance contrasts for each observed fluorescence line as a function of laser power density.
+Similar to the case of nonlinear magneto-optical resonances in D line excitation, the contrast increased with increasing laser power density up to some maximum and then decreased (see, for example, Fig. 8 in Ref.
+[17]).

-Figure 4 shows similar results as Fig. 3, except that in Fig. 4, the atoms were excited from the $F_g = 4$ ground-state level.
-One notable difference with the case of excitation from the $F_g = 3$ level is that the resonance shapes did depend on which fluorescence line was observed (see Fig. 4(a).
+Fig. 4 shows similar results as Fig. 3, except that in Fig. 4, the atoms were excited from the $F_g = 4$ ground-state level.
+One notable difference with the case of excitation from the $F_g = 3$ level is that the resonance shapes did depend on which fluorescence line was observed [see Fig. 4 (a)].
 The theoretical calculations in Fig. 4(b) confirm that the resonance shape, in particular the contrast, depends on the fluorescence line that is observed.
 The theoretical calculations do not reproduce the experimental signals extremely well at fields larger than several Gauss.
-However, the theoretical curve in Fig. 4(c) describes quite well the narrow portion of the resonance up to a magnetic field of up to about ± 1 G. For the purpose of modeling the transition, we assumed that the laser was tuned to the $F_q = 4 \rightarrow F_e = 4$ transition.
+However, the theoretical curve in Fig. 4(c) describes quite well the narrow portion of the resonance up to a magnetic field of up to about